 A guy playing a traditional Rajasthani instrument, Ravanahatha, near Ranthambore National Park.

 After days outside of the tourist destinations, I felt ambivalent about visiting the Taj Mahal as I was dreading the hordes of tourists.
 But even though every experience is hampered by security checks, touts, and lines, TM is an absolute miracle.
 Erected by Shah Jahan almost 400 years ago, most people do not realize this is one of the many lasting impacts of Muslim (Mughal) culture in India.

 Khajuraho, Madhya Pradesh

 The city, known mostly for its temples featuring erotic art, is an interesting place to explore in itself.
-I was there during a festival to Shiva and counted only a few other Westerners in the area.
+I was there during a festival of Shiva and counted only a few other Westerners in the area.
 Consequently, I had a lot more interactions with locals than one might otherwise expect.
 A curious thing happened; an attractive woman in, I’d say, her 30s, came up to me and asked about a photo.
-At first I though she wanted me to take her picture but her husband clarified that she wanted a one of me with her, and, as it turns out, her Baba (father) and other family members.
+At first I thought she wanted me to take her picture but her husband clarified that she wanted one of me with her, and, as it turns out, her Baba (father) and other family members.